cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/03-normalization/normalization.rst

     3. When no more FDs meet the criteria above, *C* = *X*:sup:`+`.

-We previously asserted that the set {author, title} is a superkey for our example **books** relation, so the closure {author, title}\ :sup:`+` should be the set of all attributes of **books**.
+We previously asserted that the set {author, title} is a superkey for our example **library** relation, so the closure {author, title}\ :sup:`+` should be the set of all attributes of **library**.
 We now show that this follows from our inference rules, and from the FDs given previously:

 .. math::